Cheddam/SwitchFlit/docs/en/installation.md

 ## Further reading

-If you're interested in filtering the record list sent to the browser, check out [this guide](custom-queries.md).
+If you're interested in filtering the record list sent to the browser, check out [Custom Queries](custom-queries.md).

+If you'd like to change the design to suit your particular project, take a look at [Changing Design](changing-design.md).